 Throughout his long life, he planted more than 5 million trees.
 It’s through his vision that the Rajala Woods Foundation continues Jack’s work today.

 When’s the second-best time to plant a tree?
+Today.

 The Rajala Woods Foundation is committed to restoring long-lived tree species in their native habitat, creating healthy, resilient forests that will provide value for centuries.